saattrupdan/saattrupdan.com/src/frontend/posts/2026-06-02-agentic-coding-v3-pi.md

 results, minimal context) matters because every extra token in the prompt costs more time here.

 The extensions live in my dotfiles repo as TypeScript plugins.
-The Neovim plugin is open at [pi-agent.nvim](https://github.com/saattrupdan/pi-agent.nvim).
 If you want to set up something similar with Pi yourself, the main ingredients are a local inference backend, the Pi framework, and whatever extensions you need for your workflow.